oracle/python-oracledb/doc/src/user_guide/installation.rst

     should be the location of your Oracle Client libraries.
 Do not pass this parameter on Linux.

+  - Check that the Python process has permission to open the Oracle Client libraries.
+OS restrictions may prevent the opening of libraries installed in unsafe paths, such as from a user directory.
+On Linux you may need to install the Oracle Client libraries under a directory like ``/opt`` or ``/usr/local``.

   - Check if Python and your Oracle Client libraries are both 64-bit or both 32-bit.
 The ``DPI-1047`` message will tell you whether the 64-bit or 32-bit Oracle Client is needed for your Python.

-  - For Thick mode connections, set the environment variable ``DPI_DEBUG_LEVEL`` to 64 and restart python-oracledb.
+  - Set the environment variable ``DPI_DEBUG_LEVEL`` to 64 and restart python-oracledb.
 The trace messages will show how and where python-oracledb is looking for the Oracle Client libraries.

     At a Windows command prompt, this could be done with::